Listener-Watcher/todolist-django-restframework/README.md

 # todolist-django-restframework

+function:
-function:edit,add,delete and mark the status of the todo list items.
+log in/out, edit,add,delete and mark the status of the todo list items.

 error: registration error:10061ERROR